stran123/solving-mlp/README.md

 ### ml_model_trainer.ipynb

 Contains the code for training the model.
 This trains on the data located in `/data/train-cleaned.json`.
 Trained models are saved in `models/`.
+The process to replicate the results in the paper can be found in this notebook.

 ## BibTeX